Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Does a property price drop look likely in Abuja as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Abuja over the next 12 months is low to medium, with a crash unlikely but selective corrections plausible in oversupplied segments.
+As of 2026, the likelihood of a meaningful Abuja property price drop over the next 12 months looks medium in luxury districts, but low to medium in solid mid-market districts.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Abuja.